 Duplication; Disclaimer | Literacy resources

-A "Teaching Children Social Studies with the Internet project" suggested by Marjorie Duby, retired practitioner Joseph Lee Elementary School
+A "Teaching Children about Social Studies using the Internet" project suggested by Marjorie Duby, retired practitioner at the Joseph Lee School

 Type of project: electronic mail

-As of December 4, 2003, you are visitor to share our Iditarod webpage.
+As of December 4, 2003, you are visitor to share our webpage.

-Last modified: October 18, 2006 by Marjorie Duby, former practitioner at Joseph Lee School, Boston, MA
+Last modified: October 18, 2006 by Marjorie Duby, practioner formerly at Joseph Lee School, Boston, MA

 Unless otherwise indicated, this website and its contents are the property of Marjorie Duby and are protected, without limitation pursuant to United States and foreign copyright laws.
 All rights reserved.